Mst. Tahmina Begum

 Mst.
 Tahmina Begum (born 25 August 1952) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Madaripur-3 constituency.
-She currently serving as president of Kalkini Upazila Awami League.
+As of 2024, she was president of Kalkini Upazila Awami League.

 Career

-Begum was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2019.
+Begum was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2019.

-Begum was elected to Parliament in 7 January 2024 from Madaripur-3 as an Independent candidate.
+Begum was elected to Parliament on 7 January 2024 from Madaripur-3 as an independent candidate.
 She defeated Awami League candidate Abdus Sobhan Golap.
-She received 96,633 votes while her nearest rival Golap received 61,971 votes.
+She received 96,633 votes, while her nearest rival, Golap, received 61,971 votes.